 But remember that this website makes absolutely no suggestions or recommendations about any subject.

+IV.
 References for Alcoholics Drink Moderately?

 1. Alcoholics Anonymous.
 Is There an Alcoholic in Your Life?
 AA.’s Message of Hope.